-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a part of their pay contributed to the plan unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
+The default contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee elects a different contribution rate.

 Because you are required to make contributions, your business would not be subject to nondiscrimination testing.

 These are intended for people who are self-employed, or a business where the only employee is a spouse.
 Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
 Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance exceeds $250,000.

 What plan works best for your and your employees depends on your business and employees.
 If you're considering establishing a 401(k) plan for your small Arnold, MO business, schedule a meeting with a member of our advisor team today to discover more about the benefits and options available to you.

 How a Financial Advisor Can Help Your Arnold, MO Small Business With Your 401(k) Plans

 Given the great things a 401(k) plan can do for a small business, some Arnold, MO employers might still be wary, as they may not have the know-how, time, or interest to establish and operate a plan.
 That’s where a financial advisor can help.
 Here are some ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan: